TheWorldAvatar/viz/README.md

 > [!NOTE]
 > Client roles work better for API-protecting resources than the realm roles.
 As in the example above, use a role like `<client>:<role>`.
 See the [documentation in the auth folder](./auth/README.md) to spin up a dev Keycloak server for testing.

+> [!IMPORTANT]
+> Access to certain platform features is controlled by predefined client roles set in the sample server configuration at `./auth/realm/realm.json`.
+While users can create a customised Keycloak server, please ensure that these roles are also included and assigned to users in order for the platform to perform as expected.

 ## 5. Release

 Github Actions has been configured to automatically compile, build, and release the platform when the pull request has been merged.